areaDetector/areaDetector/INSTALL_GUIDE.md

 of the boost library.
 If the boost include and library file are located in default system locations then BOOST_INCLUDE and BOOST_LIB should not be defined.

-    WITH_EPICS_V4 = YES or NO
+    WITH_PVA = YES or NO

-EPICS V4 libraries are needed for the NDPluginPVA in ADCore and the pvaDriver repository.
-To build these components set WITH_EPICS_V4=YES and define the location of the EPICS V4 libraries in RELEASE_PATHS.local and RELEASE_LIBS.local.
+EPICS PVA (formerly V4) libraries are needed for the NDPluginPVA in ADCore and the pvaDriver repository.
+To build these components set WITH_PVA=YES and define the location of the PVA libraries in RELEASE_PATHS.local and RELEASE_LIBS.local.

 - NETCDF JPEG, TIFF, ZLIB, SZIP, XML2, HDF5, NEXUS, GRAPHICSMAGICK, OPENCV